-It should be noted that while the essay z-score distribution met the normality assumption, the GenAI interaction z-score distribution marginally failed the Shapiro-Wilk normality test (W = 0.965, p = .047).
-As an additional check, a Spearman's rank correlation was calculated to confirm the relationship remained despite the deviations from normality.
-This analysis yielded an identical result ( $\rho = 0.54, p < .001$ ).
+It should be noted that while the essay z-score distribution met the normality assumption, the GenAl interaction z-score distribution marginally failed the Shapiro-Wilk normality test (W = 0.965, p = .047).
+As an additional check, a Spearman's rank correlation was calculated to confirm the relationship using a non-parametric test.
+This yielded an identical result (rho = 0.54, p < .001).

-9.2 RQ2: What student-GenAI interaction patterns are prevalent across different levels of mastery, and do these patterns diverge depending on how mastery is measured?
+9.2.
+RQ2: What student-GenAl interaction patterns are prevalent across different levels of mastery, and do these patterns diverge depending on how mastery is measured?